iampno/iampno.github.io/aboutme.md

 I am currently a developer for Nationwide in Columbus, Ohio.
 Originally from Ghana.
 I mostly program in JavaScript but I can play around with most languages.

-If I'm not learning a new language or technology, then I may be working on projects that either relates to my interests or evokes a sense of nostalgia.
+If I'm not learning a new language or technology, then I may be working on projects that either relate to my interests or evoke a sense of nostalgia.
 My interests fall within the areas of science, philosophy and comparative religion.

 ## Contact